JasonThomasData/ninja_game/README.md

     g3 g3 g3 g3 g3 g3

 The double dots are just spaces, and you could replace those with whatever you feel like.
-The other squares a refereces to objects.
+The other squares are references to objects.
 These translate as:

 #####Entities